sizezero/qmk_firmware/kleemann.md

 ### 2

 I was bugged that holding down a LT for a while and then releasing it acted as a keypress.
 It turns out that I had enabled this annoying behavior with RETRO_TAPPING.
 I got rid of it.

+### 3

+IGNORE_MOD_TAP_INTERRUPT is now enabled by default in QMK so no defines are required in order to use tap hold correctly.